LucMekouar/PS379-Project-Negotiation-and-Influence-/README.md

 ## How to Play

-1. Click on this link to one of my GitHub pages: https://lucmekouar.github.io/PS379-Project-Negotiation-and-Influence-/
+1. Click on this link to a GitHub pages: https://lucmekouar.github.io/PS379-Project-Negotiation-and-Influence-/
 2. Choose a negotiation scenario.
 3. Make offers and try to strike a deal.
 4. Different scenarios have different opportunities and challenges.